Ayafarhatt/Chatlish/README.md

 ## How to Use

-* The bot will automatically send the daily word to the configured WhatsApp number.
+* The bot will automatically send the daily word to the configured WhatsApp number(put your phone number in from in twilio).
 * Users can reply to the bot for grammar correction and explanations.
 * Check Google Sheets to see all words sent so far.